Rhineland massacres: Catholic Church's response

 The bishops of Mainz, Speyer, and Worms had attempted to protect the Jews of those towns within the walls of their palaces.
-In 1084 Rüdiger Huzmann (1073–1090), bishop of Speyer, established an area for the Jews to live, to protect them from potential violence.
+In 1084 Rüdiger Huzmann, Bishop of Speyer, established an area for the Jews to live to protect them from potential violence.
 Rüdiger's successor, Bishop John, continued the protection of Jews during the First Crusade.
 During the attack on Speyer, John saved many of the Jews, providing them protection in his castle.
 Bishop John had the hands of many attackers cut off.
 Archbishop Ruthard of Mainz tried to save the Jews by gathering them in his courtyard; this was unsuccessful as Emicho and his troops stormed the palace.
 Ruthard managed to save a small number of Jews by putting them on boats in the Rhine.
-The Archbishop of Cologne, Hermann III, sent many of the Jews to outlying villages, so that they would be safe from Crusaders.
+The Archbishop of Cologne, Hermann III, sent many of the Jews to outlying villages, so that they would be safe from crusaders.
 The archbishop of Trier was less effective; he favored protecting the Jews from violence, but during the attack on Trier, he hid and did not take any action to help them.
-Some bishops, like Archbishop Hartwig of Spanheim in Magdeburg, went as far as offering the Crusaders silver to spare the Jews.
+Some bishops, like Archbishop Hartwig of Spanheim in Magdeburg, went as far as offering the crusaders silver to spare the Jews.
 In 1097, Emperor Henry IV granted permission for all Jews who had been forcibly converted during the massacres to return to their Jewish faith.

 After the First Crusade, there was a continued effort made by the popes to protect the Jews, so that violence that occurred in the Rhineland Valley would not reoccur.
 In 1272, Pope Gregory X stated that the Jews "are not capable of harming Christians, nor do they know how to do so."
-Popes continually assured the Christian people that the Jews were not the enemy, but the Saracens were because they opposed Christianity, and Jews would only become the enemy if they challenged the religion.
+Popes assured the Christian people that the Jews were not the enemy but that the Saracens were because they opposed Christianity, and Jews would only become the enemy if they challenged the religion.
 Following Gregory X's lead, Pope Benedict XIII clearly stated to the Christian people how to treat the Jews.
 "Jews are never to be burdened beyond the limits of the present constitution.
 [They are not] to be molested, to be offered in their persons, or to have their goods seized...
 [Rather, they are to be treated] humanely and with clemency..."
 Benedict enforced the privileges given to the Jews by warning the Christians that their actions toward the Jewish people must not violate those given to them by the Church.